bibikalka1/HP_Z440_Z640_Z840_BIOS_mod/README.md

 @Pl4nky of GitHub for testing all kinds of modifications on his system

-@nochnik89 of overclockers.ua crew for misc flashing instructions, and his famous turbo unlocked v1.65 BIOS that powered so many machines in Ukraine
+@nochnik89 of overclockers.ua crew for misc flashing instructions, and his famous turbo unlocked v1.65 BIOS that powered so many machines

 For now, all the relevant discussion took place in 2 main threads: